Finding The Best Email Marketing Tool For Your Content

 Opt-in forms and landing pages

-You can choose from an embeddable form, a button or a landing page for your opt-in form.
+You can choose from an embeddable form, a button, or a landing page for your opt-in form.

 Email series or sequences

+This is one of my favorite MailerLite features.
 Email series/sequences, called Automation Workflows in MailerLite, are easy to set up with the drag-and-drop interface.
 When creating an Automation Workflow you don’t have to create the emails from scratch.
 Instead, you can use the existing free email MailerLite templates or you can pull in emails you’ve created for other Automation Workflows.

 Automation

 Automated emails are now created using the Automation Workflow feature.
-With this, you can setup multiple email series or workflows based on actions or inaction from your subscribers.
+With this, you can set up multiple email series or workflows based on actions or inaction from your subscribers.

 Subscriber segmentation